arosenkranz/scenarios/ui-component-docs/step1.md

 `./src/components/Button/index.jsx`{{open}}

-In this file, let's first import our dependencies.
-Select this code to place it into the file:
+Import the component's dependencies by copying the following code into the file:

 <pre class="file" data-filename="./src/components/Button/index.jsx" data-target="append">import React from 'react';
 import styled, { css } from 'styled-components';
 import { theme, typeScale, primaryFont } from '../../utils';

 </pre>

-We don't need to concern ourselves with the contents of our imports from the `utils` directory, but feel free to take a moment to explore those files before moving on if you want to see how the color theme and typographic properties are set up.
+We don't need to concern ourselves with the contents of our imports from the **utils** directory, but feel free to take a moment to explore those files before moving on if you want to see how the color theme and typographic properties are set up.

-Now let's set up our button's default styles.
+Now let's set up our Button component's default styles.
 Add the following code into `Button/index.jsx`:

 <pre class="file" data-filename="./src/components/Button/index.jsx" data-target="append">
 const StyledButton = styled.button`